abraham2512/beastapi-docs/docs/overview.md

 # Beast Microservice
 The microservice backend is to enable upload and processing of Spatial-Temporal data files on the Hadoop using Spark and BEAST library.

 There were a few design considerations and AkkaHTTP was deemed a good fit for the API.
 It is a lightweight but feature-rich and highly scalable toolkit for building API endpoints based on the Actor Model and message passing.
+It uses the functional programming paradigm which is ideal for using with Spark and BEAST.

 ### Akka and AkkaHTTP
 * Concurrency through message passing (Actors)